Kd0ve/blog/content/post/thm-forensics/index.md

 There were a lot that had `PAGE_EXECUTE_WRITECOPY` but weren't under a malicious service, so parsing through each and keeping an eye on if it had an associated VadS tag was kind of tedious.
 Parsing out the `PAGE_EXECUTE_READWRITE` was a much faster method.

+I'm assuming the required order had to do with the order the processes were listed as the order it required was the order in which the processes appeared on the report.

 I was thoroughly confused on what was being referred to with the vad s tag and execute protection, but I'm glad I learned about this.
 It's good to learn different IOC, and I'm glad to know this one and have seen it in practice.

 ---

 ## Task 3
 ### Websites
-Next, I'm going to use my Volatility Workstation that has all the processes running at the time of the memory dump to look and see what services these PID are associated with.
+Next, I'm going to use my Volatility Workstation that has all the processes listed that were running at the time of the memory dump to look and see what services these PID are associated with.
 Then, I'll research these services on virus total to find the next question answers.

 (At least, that was my initial plan)